kannans89/graphql-learning/2.Introduction/Introduction.md

 ## 4. Move faster with powerful developer tools

 GraphQL provides rich developer tools for documentation and testing queries. **GraphiQL** is an excellent tool which generates documentation of the query and its schema.
 It also gives a query editor to test GraphQL APIs.
 It also providesintelligent code completion capability while building queries.

-## 5. Evolve your API without versions

-Add new fields and types to your GraphQL API without impacting existing queries.
-Aging fields can be deprecated and hidden from tools.
-By using a single evolving version, GraphQL APIs give apps continuous access to new features and encourage cleaner, more maintainable server code.